3 Ways to Seal Milk Paint

 Wax

-Last but not least, is furniture wax.
-I swear every single paint company has its own line of wax, and honestly, some waxes are definitely better than others!
+Last but not least is furniture wax.
+I swear every single paint company has its own line of wax, and honestly, some are definitely better than others!

 • Wax can create a really pretty sheen

-• You can tint wax with paint colors to create a colored wax
+• You can tint it with paint to create a colored wax

 • Not as durable as poly